Lichen Striatus

 Prognosis

-The prognosis of patients with lichen striatus is excellent.
+The prognosis for patients with lichen striatus is excellent.
 Recovery is complete.
-Lichen striatus lesions usually regress spontaneously within 1 year, with a range of 4 weeks to 3 years.
-Relapses of lichen striatus may occur, but these are uncommon.
+The lesions usually regress spontaneously within 1 year (range, 4 wk to 3 y).
+Relapses may occur, but these are uncommon.
+Postinflammatory hyperpigmentation and hypopigmentation may last for several months to years after lichen striatus resolves.

 Lichen striatus of the nail may take a protracted course, lasting from 6 months to 5 years.
 [28] Nail involvement resolves spontaneously without deformity.